harisbhatti01/aws-learning-journal/aws-high-availability-web-app/notes/cost-notes.md

 Billing and Cost Management access may be unavailable to an IAM user even when the user has broad AWS service permissions.
 The account-level IAM access to billing setting may need to be enabled from the account/root side before a final cost screenshot can be captured.

-## Final verification

-The final billing check should confirm that the Phase 3 runtime resources are no longer active and that there are no unexpected resources continuing to generate charges.